dnsimple/dnsimple-support/content/articles/txt-record.markdown

 - A TXT is composed of one or more plain text values that meet the following criteria:
   - They must be wrapped in double quotes
   - Any double quote in them must be escaped with the sequence `\"`
-  - They can't be longer than 255 characters, including the wrapping double quotes

 <note>
 The RFC 1035 allows text that doesn't include whitespace to be left unwrapped, but **we're enforcing the double quote wrapper** to simplify handling of TXT records across our system.